generalustelaru/ophir-2d/RULES.md

 ## Specialists

-Some of the specialists that players can select at the beginning of the game will break the rules in some way or another.
+Most of the specialists that players can select at the beginning of the game will break the rules in some way or another.
 Consult their descriptions to familiarize yourself with their potential play style.

 ## Two-player games

 When starting a game with two players, a third ship (white) will spawn in the market's sea zone.
 This ship also has an influence die, and may block your movement like any other player ship (trimming its value on failed attempts).

-When a player manages to enter the neutral ship's zone, his/her turn is paused, gaining control of the neutral ship figure.
+When a player manages to enter the neutral ship's zone, her turn is paused, gaining control of the neutral ship figure.

 While controlling the neutral ship, the player must move it once or twice according to the regular movement rules, as if it had spent favor.
 After movement, the player must conclude the rival's turn by either:
 - a) clicking the bespoke anchor icon next to its card or,
 - b) if the ship ended movement at the market zone -- clicking the market card button on the rival card to shift the market; Then, in either case:
 - The neutral ship will roll its influence die
-- The player will regain control of their turn
+- The player will regain control of her turn

 Important to note:
 - A player cannot enter the zone containing the nutral ship again, after having controlled it on the same turn.
 It will appear as restricted.